openlayers/workshop/src/doc/basics/dissect.rst

         view: new ol.View2D({
           projection: 'EPSG:4326',
           center: [0, 0],
-          zoom: 1
+          zoom: 0,
+          maxResolution: 0.703125
         })
       });
     </script>

 .. note::

     The order of these steps is important.
-Before the our custom script can be executed, the OpenLayers library must be loaded.
+Before our custom script can be executed, the OpenLayers library must be loaded.
 In our example, the OpenLayers library is loaded in the ``<head>`` of our document with ``<script src="ol3/ol.js"></script>``.

     Similarly, our custom map initialization code (above) cannot run until the document element that serves as the viewport container, in this case ``<div class="map"></div>``, is ready.
 By including the initialization code at the end of the document ``<body>``, we ensure that the library is loaded and the viewport container is ready before generating our map.